suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/README.md

 Logistic regression has similar metrics as those used in General Linear Model, as the general linear model is a superset of the logistic regression model.
 These metrics are just fine tuned to work better with Logistic regression.

 ## K-Means
-No evaluation metrics have been implemented in this module.
+No evaluation metrics found in this module.
 ## Text Vectors
-No evaluation metrics have been implemented in this module.
+No evaluation metrics found in this module.